dmwm/CMSKubernetes/kubernetes/cmsweb-nginx/docs/cmsweb-deployment.md

 The docker image is listed in service yaml file and you may apply particular tag to choose appropriate image.

+The `scripts/deploy.sh` script provides additional actions, such as `scale`, `status monitoring`, etc. But so far they are considered experimental.

 ### Additional notes
 - hostkey/hostcert.pem files with hostname matching k8s host should reside in frontend configureation area